 Elina: Before doing Storyo, I remember thinking I was so open to different cultures, ethnicities, sexual orientations, worldviews… and it’s only when I started interviewing people for Storyo, that I feel like my world really opened up to so many different perspectives and cultures.
 And it feels like having these conversations forms such a powerful sense of the world.
 I just feel so much more connected, and in touch with myself through learning about other cultures.
 My wish would be that people watching or listening to our interviews also feel that - like they’re talking to this person and getting to know them, so they’re not just a stereotype, but a whole person with journeys and interests and passions.

 Sun, I would love to ask you a little bit about the parts of your identity.
 You mentioned you're Christian, and you’re a Korean migrant.
 Is there anything else that forms a big part of how you think about yourself?

 Sun: I recently discovered that I may have ADHD and autism.
-I became friends with this wonderful woman, Rafika recently.
-I went out to dinner with her, and she told me that I have all the traits of autism.
+I became friends with this wonderful woman.
+I went out to dinner with her, and she told me that I have all the traits of Autism.
 For ADHD, I learnt about this because my boyfriend's sister was diagnosed with ADHD, then he was also thinking he may have it because he has been suffering from a severe depression for four years.
 He’s on medication & treatment for ADHD now, and he's improved so much, he's a different person.
 So that made me wonder whether I have ADHD.